mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ## It is not production ready

-The API of AngularJS 2.0 is still under development.
+The API of Angular2 is still under development.
 There are a lot of things, which are still not clarified (like change detection, best API, forms API, etc.).
 You can play with the framework using the [quick start](https://angular.io/docs/js/latest/quickstart.html) or [my seed project](https://github.com/mgechev/angular2-seed)

 ## What else we have left?

 ### Filters

-According to the documentation, AngularJS 2.0 will have formatters, which are equivalent to the filters, well known from version 1.x.
+According to the documentation, Angular2 will have formatters, which are equivalent to the filters, well known from version 1.x.

 ### Improved DI